Business Risks

 Recognizing the possibility that these risks could arise, in addition to making every effort to reduce their occurrence, the Group also endeavors to respond as quickly as possible to minimize the effects should they arise.

-We have recognized the following risks as of March 31, 2023.
+We have recognized the following risks as of March 31, 2026.

 (a) Business trends and effects of economic, social and political changes

-The occurrence of a natural disaster such as an earthquake, heavy rain, flooding or typhoon caused by global climate change, the spread of viral disease or a Force Majeure event such as an act of terrorism or armed conflict, may directly or indirectly result in damage to a worksite where there is an ongoing project, or to an office in Japan or overseas.
+The occurrence of a natural disasters such as an earthquake, heavy rain, flooding or typhoon caused by global climate change, the spread of viral disease or a Force Majeure event such as an act of terrorism or armed conflict, may directly or indirectly result in damage to a worksite where there is an ongoing project, or to an office in Japan or overseas.
 Such risks can endanger workers' lives, delay the transport of equipment and materials to a worksite, or interrupt on-site work.

 (c) Risks related to partners